Meliox/FTPauto/README.md

           --path=<PATH>     | <PATH> used to transfer now!
           --queue           | Sends <PATH> to queue WITHOUT starting script if autostart=false in config.
                                NOTE that --path <ITEM> is required for this to work.
-                               Might also be used to start transfer in background if autostart=true --source=<SOURCE> | Source is used to show how the download has been started.
+          --source=<SOURCE> | Source is used to show how the download has been started.
 The following is possible:
                                MANDL=manual download(if nothing is used)